olmozavala/particleviz/docs/index.md

 It is designed mostly for Earth Science scientists that simulate different processes using Lagrangian models.

-The objective of this software are:
+The objectives of this software are:
 * Provide efficient visualizations that can help analyze and understand research made through lagrangian modelling in the Earth Sciences, in a fast and easy way.
 * Make it easy to share this research with other colleagues with selfcontained